MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/developer/competitor-entity.md

 ---
-title: "Competitor table (Dynamics 365 Sales)"
+title: Competitor table (Dynamics 365 Sales)
-description: "Learn about competitor table that enables record to have details, such as company profile, SWOT analysis, presentations, materials of the competitor.
-Using this table you can do complete analysis of the competitor company." ms.custom: ms.date: 10/31/2017 ms.reviewer: pehecke
+description: Learn about competitor table that enables record to have details, such as company profile, SWOT analysis, presentations, materials of the competitor.
+Using this table you can do complete analysis of the competitor company. ms.date: 03/01/2023 ms.reviewer: lavanyakr ms.topic: article

-ms.suite:
-ms.tgt_pltfrm:
-ms.topic: article
 applies_to:
   - Dynamics 365 Sales
-helpviewer_keywords:
-  - competitor entity, maintaining competitor records
-  - tracking competitors, competitor entity
-  - maintaining competitor records, competitor entity
-  - competitor entity, tracking competitors
-  - competitor entity, comparing your business unit to
-  - comparing your business unit to, competitor entity
-  - competitor entity, definition
-  - competitor entity
-  - competitor entity, analyzing competitors
-  - analyzing competitors, competitor entity
-  - SWOT analysis
-  - competitor entity, introduction ms.assetid: ccdd5393-d4f5-4b07-8f24-7da2bac827d4
-caps.latest.revision: 14
 author: udaykirang
 ms.author: udag
 manager: shujoshi